IgorKowalczyk/majo.exe/packages/database/README.md

 - `/prisma/migrations` contains database migrations.
 They are used to update database.
 - `/src/client.js` contains database client.
 It's used by Majo.exe to interact with database.
 It also includes edge client for Prisma Data Proxy.

-## 🗜️ Setup [preferred]
+## 🗜️ PostgreSQL
+### 🐘 Neon.tech

-1. Create new [Neon](https://neon.tech/) account and create new database.
+1. Create new [Neon](https://neon.tech/) account and create new PostgreSQL database.
-2. Create new [Redis Cloud](https://app.redislabs.com/) account and create new database
 3. Create new file or edit existing `.env` file in root directory of the project
 4. In `.env` file set this values:
    - `DATABASE_URL` - pooling database connection string
    - `DIRECT_URL` - non-pooling database connection string
-   - `SHADOW_DATABASE_URL` - create new database and paste non-pooling database connection string
-   - `REDIS_URL`- `ioredis` connection string (`redis://[...]`) from Redis Cloud

-- Note: Neon doesn't support creating databases, you have to create it manually.
-Prisma require shadow database to generate migrations.

 5. Run `pnpm install` to install dependencies.
 6. Run `pnpm prisma:migrate` to generate & apply initial migration.
 7. Run `pnpm prisma:generate` to generate database client.

-## 🐳 Setup [alternative, Docker]
+### 🐳 Local PostgreSQL (Docker)
 1. Install Docker by following the instructions at https://docs.docker.com/get-docker/.
 2. Pull the PostgreSQL Docker image for version 15 (`docker pull postgres:15`) or use existing one.
 3. Create a new container using the PostgreSQL image (`docker run --name majoexe -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres:15`)
-4. Pull the Redis Docker image (`docker pull redis`) or use existing one.
-5. Create a new container using the Redis image (`docker run --name redis -p 6379:6379 -d redis`)
-6. Run `pnpm install` to install dependencies.
-7. Create new file or edit existing `.env` file in root directory of the project
+4. Create new file or edit existing `.env` file in root directory of the project
-8. In `.env` file set this values:
+5. In `.env` file set this values:
    - `DATABASE_URL=postgresql://postgres:postgres@localhost:5432/majoexe`
    - `DIRECT_URL=postgresql://postgres:postgres@localhost:5432/majoexe`
-   - `SHADOW_DATABASE_URL=postgresql://postgres:postgres@localhost:5432/majoexe`
-   - `REDIS_URL=redis://localhost:6379`
+6. Run `pnpm install` to install dependencies.
-9. Run `pnpm prisma:migrate` to generate & apply initial migration.
+7. Run `pnpm prisma:migrate` to generate & apply initial migration.
-10. Run `pnpm prisma:generate` to generate database client.
+8. Run `pnpm prisma:generate` to generate database client.

----

 > **Note**:
 > Majo.exe can also work with other databases like MongoDB and MySQL.
 You can find more information about it in [Prisma documentation](https://www.prisma.io/docs/concepts/database-connectors).
 If you want to use other database you have to change `DATABASE_URL` in `.env` file and change schema in `/prisma/schema.prisma` file.

+---

+## ⌛ Caching [optional]
+### ☁ Redis Cloud
+1. Create new [Redis Cloud](https://app.redislabs.com/) account and create new Redis database.
+2. Create new file or edit existing `.env` file in root directory of the project
+3. In `.env` file set this values:
+   - `REDIS_URL`- `ioredis` connection string (`redis://[...]`) from Redis Cloud
+4. That's it!
+Majo.exe will automatically cache data in Redis Cloud.

+### 🐳 Local Redis (Docker)
+1. Install Docker by following the instructions at https://docs.docker.com/get-docker/.
+2. Pull the Redis Docker image (`docker pull redis`) or use existing one.
+3. Create a new container using the Redis image (`docker run --name redis -p 6379:6379 -d redis`)
+4. Create new file or edit existing `.env` file in root directory of the project
+5. In `.env` file set this values:
+   - `REDIS_URL`- `ioredis` connection string (`redis://localhost:6379`)
+6. That's it!
+Majo.exe will automatically cache data in Redis.

+> **Note**:
+> If you do not set `REDIS_URL` in `.env` file Majo.exe will use memory cache instead of Redis.
+Memory cache is not persistent and will be cleared after restarting Majo.exe.
+Memory cache will consume more resources than Redis cache.

+---

 ##### Example `.env` file